Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 ### STP and RSTP Differences
 #### BPDUs
 * In classic STP, only the root bridge creates BPDUs and the other switches just forward the BPDUs they receive.
 However, in Raping STP, all switches create and send their own BPDUs from their designated ports.
-* In classic STP, a switch waits 10 Hello intervals (20 seconds).
+* In classic STP, a switch interface waits 10 Hello intervals (20 seconds) before making changes to the STP topology.
 In rapid STP, a switch considers a neighbor lost if it misses 3 BPDUs (6 seconds).
 It will then flush (clear) all MAC addresses learned on that interface.
 #### RSTP Interfaces Speed Outgoing Cost
 ![stp vs rstp port cost](./img/st-vs-rstp-port-cost.png)
 #### RSTP Port States